 There’s no doubt about it anymore—the workplace has shifted fundamentally.
 Now, according to Pew Research, almost 60% of employees are working from home at least most of the time.
 That compares with only 23% before the Covid pandemic struck.
-And although this shift to remote teams has translated into mostly happier, more productive employees, it has taken a toll on healthy, connected work cultures.
+And although this shift to virtual teams has translated into mostly happier, more productive employees, it has taken a toll on healthy, connected work cultures.

 The same Pew survey says 60% of employees feel less connected with their coworkers while working at home.
 That’s not great news for a number of reasons, notably, for workplace culture and its impact on team collaboration, retention and recruiting.
 To put a finer point on it, over the last two years, the workplace watercooler has vanished.

 For sure, making a “best friend at work” has become difficult in a remote-first workplace.
 Forging informal bonds that lead to creating those “best friends at work” is increasingly tough when we’re stuck on Zoom calls all day and lack the human connection that was so familiar to anyone who worked in offices or other central locations prior to 2020.

 HR leaders are acutely aware of this situation.
 They know they need to find creative ways to bring employees together in simple yet meaningful experiences.
 But that’s very hard to do when nearly everyone seems to be online.
 We’re seeing the same challenges among our clients.
 So today, I want to talk about a few ideas for how you could potentially use wellness programming to replace the physical watercooler and start to build a remote-forward culture that will help attract and retain top talent.

 3 Ideas to Help Virtual Teams Feel Connected

 1. Create wellness challenges and friendly competitions